 To be more precise, the tests verify the presence of such microbes as molds, yeast, salmonella, and E-coli.
 The result should say “none detected”.

 Obviously, it’s important to know whether or not the product contains harmful pesticides, fertilizers, growth hormones, or herbicides that could induce negative side effects.
 If the lab report shows any levels of these substances, you should give the product a “fail” status right away.
 However, once the report confirms that your CBD oil is pesticide free, you can be sure it comes from pesticide-free grown hemp.
 Always buy CBD oil that is 100% free of potentially harmful ingredients .

 Labs usually test CBD products for the following:

-- arsenic, which comes with the acceptable limit of 1.5 ppm
+- arsenic, which comes with an acceptable limit of 1.5 ppm

 - cadmium, 25 ppm